Birkbeck2/web-development/README.md

-# HTML lectures for Web Development and User Experience
+# Lectures for Web Development and User Experience

 ## Week 2
 ### Coding session 1